FixTweet/FxTwitter/README.md

 Note: We use Cloudflare to cache FixTweet responses to make repeat access faster, which have a maximum TTL of 1 hour.
 Temporary real-time logging in the terminal (specifically `wrangler tail`) may be used only by the developer while the Worker is being serviced or debugged (to make sure things work as they should), however these logs are only shown in the terminal and are never saved or used for any other purpose.
 URLs that cause runtime errors in the script (aka Exceptions, usually exceedingly rare unless there was a faulty update pushed out) may be logged for a developer to diagnose the issue that is preventing your embed from working.

-On a different note, if the person who posted a FixTweet link forgot to strip tracking parameters (like `?s` and `&t`), we strip it upon redirecting to the Tweet as they are only used for Twitter Telemetry and Marketing.
+On a different note, if the person who posted a FixTweet link forgot to strip tracking parameters (like `?s` and `&t`), we strip it upon redirecting to the Tweet as they are only used for Twitter telemetry and advertising.

 ---